m-soro/Business-Analytics/README.md

-# Business Analytics
+# Business Analytics Nanodegree

-This program aims to develop foundational data skills.
+This Udacity program aims to develop foundational data skills.
 Analyze data using Excel, query a database using SQL and build interactive dashboards and visualizations in Tableau.

 To successfully complete this course, four mentor reviewed projects are required and one must satisfy the project's rubric.

+Here's a representative review I received from Udacity:

+>*"Congrats on passing this project from the very first attempt!
+This is something I don’t see often, so you should be really proud of yourself:)"*

 #### [Course Syllabus](https://d20vrrgs8k4bvw.cloudfront.net/documents/en-US/Business+Analytics+Nanodegree+Program+Syllabus+2.0.pdf)